ElisaCastelli/HarmonicTensionVisualizer/README.md

 -	Upload: to upload a .txt file you have on your computer that contains a progression you saved

 ## Sampler

+As previously mentioned, all the audio options and features are realized with Tone.Js.
+Despite its extreme intuitivity structure and organization, Tone.js allows to create, develop and then process a wide range of different sounds, each one of them can be affected by a some effects.

 ## Tension graphic representation (canvas e specchietti con degree e pattern)